zakirullin/cognitive-load/README.md

 Since we spend far more time reading and understanding code than writing it, we should constantly ask ourselves whether we are embedding excessive cognitive load into our code.

 ## Cognitive load
-> **Cognitive load is how much a developer needs to think in order to complete a task.**
+> Cognitive load is how much a developer needs to think in order to complete a task.

-We should strive to reduce the cognitive load in our projects as much as possible.
+We should reduce the cognitive load in our projects as much as possible.

 When reading code, you hold various facts in your head, such as conditional logic, variables' values, related component's contract, effects on the coupled code and so on.
 The average person can hold roughly [four such unrelated facts](https://github.com/zakirullin/cognitive-load/issues/16) in working memory.
 Once the cognitive load reaches this threshold, a significant effort is required to understand things.